jakobfrederikson/ArgoCMS/README.md

 ## Setup
 1. Clone the repository.
 2. Open the project in Visual Studio 2022.
-3. Change the connection string to "connectionString".
+3. In **Program.cs**, Change the connection string to "connectionString".
 4. Run.

 ## Future Enhancements